 Community learning and development work includes adult learning, youth work and a wide range of other community support and development jobs.

-The largest three sub-sectors are housing support/care at home, care homes for adults and day care of children.
-Collectively these account for 77% of the social services workforce.
+The largest three sub-sectors are still housing support/care at home, care homes for adults and day care of children.
+Collectively these account for 79% of the social services workforce.

-The Scottish Social Services Council website has a section called ‘Your Career in Care’, with lots of resources.
+The Scottish Social Services Council website has a section called ‘Careers and Education’, with lots of resources, including downloadable careers leaflets.